WestlyEdge/terraform-ecs-ha-cluster-1/README.md

 # terraform-ecs-ha-cluster-1

-- developed and tested with Terraform v0.10.4
+Developed and tested with Terraform v0.10.4

-- installs a self contained, highly available, production-ready ECS host cluster
+Installs a self contained, highly available, production-ready ECS host cluster

-- installs Consul as an ECS service
+Installs Consul as an ECS service
-    - view Consul logs at Cloudwatch log group */ecs-ha-cluster-1/consul*
-    - *terraform apply* will output the alb dns name

-- installs Vault as an ECS service
+Installs Vault as an ECS service
-    - view Vault logs at Cloudwatch log group */ecs-ha-cluster-1/vault*
-    - *terraform apply* will output the alb dns name

 ![ECS infra](img/ecs-infra.png)